 Blackpool Victoria Hospital is a local hospital for people who live in Blackpool, Fylde and Wyre.
-Victoria Hospital has many different departments for people of all ages and to treat lots of different illnesses and conditions.
+The hospital has many different departments for people of all ages and to treat different illnesses and conditions.

-We have different areas that you might go to; follow the links below to find more information about each area.
+We have different areas that you might go to; follow the links to the right to find more information about each area.

 We know how important it is for you to have your family with you while you are unwell, so we encourage a parent or your carer to stay; we have foldaway beds for parents and carers to stay on next to you.

 Parents and carers can use our parent kitchen area to make snacks and drinks and also relax and there is a bathroom available if they need to shower.